23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 While the Gallery only requires an hour or two, the park itself is huge and you could spend an entire day walking around.
 There are several other museums here, fountains, walkways lined with sculptures and art, flower gardens, playgrounds for kids, and even a zoo.
 In summer, you can also rent a boat on the small lake, rent bikes, etc.

 Good to know: If you want to visit the Borghese Gallery, you have to book in advance!
 Also, the tickets are timed, so be sure to arrive on time.
-You can opt for a regular entrance ticket, or join this amazing guided tour that covers the museum as well as the beautiful gardens.
-If you want to see the best of the museum and the gardens in just a few hours, we recommend going with a tour.
+You can opt for a regular entrance ticket or join a tour.
+If you want to see the best of the museum and the gardens in just a few hours, we recommend going on a tour.
 If you are short on time, just get a ticket and walk through the museum on your own.

 Villa Borghese gallery in Rome